- A number of users have discovered that the taskbar is not centered in Windows 11 after a preview build upgrade.

 - Once again, right-click on the taskbar and select Taskbar settings.

 - Scroll down to the Taskbar behaviors and click to expand.

 - Next to Taskbar alingment, select Left.

 Can I change the taskbar size on Windows 11?

 Even though the taskbar’s functionalities are limited on Windows 11, you can still personalize it to your liking.

 You can change the taskbar style by using some apps.
-Even more, by tweaking a few registry settings, you may modify the icons’ size too.
+Even more, you may modify the icons’ size by tweaking a few registry settings.

 The exact measurement might vary based on your screen resolution, but you can make the taskbar small, medium, or large just by following the steps below:

 - Click on the Search icon from the taskbar.

 - Type regedit and select the Registry Editor option like in the image below.